EP 250108a/SN 2025kg: Observations of the most nearby Broad-Line Type Ic Supernova following an Einstein Probe Fast X-ray Transient: Radioactive Decay SN Modeling

 There are clear limitations with one-zone model in its assumption of a centrally-located ${}^{56}$Ni and constant opacity.
 In reality, the opacity is almost certainly not gray or constant with time~\citep[e.g.,][]{Niblett2025} and ${}^{56}$Ni is likely mixed out to large radii due to Rayleigh-Taylor or jet-driven instabilities~\citep[e.g.,][]{Khatami2019, Reichert2023}.
 The latter effect significantly impacts the overall bolometric light curve.
 In particular, the classical ``Arnett-like'' one-zone model often over-predicting the quantity of ${}^{56}$Ni compared to models with mixing~\citep[e.g.,][]{Bersten2014} for two reasons.
 First, the central heating term is forced to overcome adiabatic losses compared to heating from ejecta at larger radii.
 Second, energy through heating has to diffuse through more ejecta.
 Therefore, our ${}^{56}$Ni mass measurement above is likely an overestimate.

-To better ascertain the quantity ${}^{56}$Ni and to also explore the impact of mixing on our light curve fits and estimated parameters, we also fit a ${}^{56}$Ni-mixing model.
-We outline the details of this model below, but detailed derivations and comparison to the one-zone model will be presented in a forthcoming publication (Sarin et al., in prep).
-This derivation is largely inspired by the kilonova model outlined in~\citet{metzger19}.
-We begin by assuming a power-law distribution of masses under the assumption of homologous expansion

-where $M_{*}$ is an arbitrary coefficient such that the sum of all layers is the total ejecta mass, $M$, $v_0$ is the minimum velocity of the outflow, and $M_{i}$ describes the mass in each `layer'.
-The number of layers is arbitrary, provided that they are sufficiently thin to accurately capture the dynamical evolution of the ejecta.
-A better description of SN ejecta is likely a broken power law~\citep[e.g.,][]{matznermckee99}.
-However, the deviations in light curve for different density profiles are smaller than the impact of mixing and other uncertain physics such as $\gamma$-ray leakage \citep[e.g.,][]{Sollerman98}.
-The thermal energy of each layer evolves following the first law of thermodynamics,

-where $\dot{Q}_{i}$ describes the energy input into each layer from radioactive decay, the second term on the right-hand-side describes losses due to PdV expansion and $L_{i}$ describes radiative losses from each layer, which needs to account for energy losses due to the light crossing times~\citep[e.g.,][]{metzger19}.
-These equations can be numerically solved while distributing the total ${}^{56}$Ni into layers (following the same distribution as the original mass distribution) up to a certain mass layer set by an additional parameter $f_{\rm mix}$ to capture nickel mixing.
-The photospheric radius is set as the radius of the mass shell at which the $\tau = 1$, which starts to recede back into the ejecta when the temperature drops below $T_{\rm floor}$.
-We further improve the physics of the model by incorporating a temperature-dependent opacity following,
+Additional luminosity in the form of a central engine could also provide an alternative path to powering the light curve which would naturally reduce the quantity of ${}^{56}$Ni.